huqiwen0313/HM_splicing/man/data.processing.md

 (E11.5 - E16.5 day).
 The detail datasets we used are at data/encode_data_table.

-The datasets used in this manuscript can be downloaded using the follow R script:
+The datasets used in this manuscript can be downloaded using the following R script:

 ```R
 Rscript ./data/download.sample.R